MightyChaos/dqtorch/README.md

 - supports all ``torch.half``, ``torch.float``, ``torch.double`` tensors.
 - supports gradient of a gradient.

+to do:
+- [ ] dual quaternion blend skinning.

 ## Get Started
 ### Requirments
 tested in Pytorch 1.12, CUDA-11.1, gcc-6.3.0.